patched-network/website/content/blog/mud.md

 - `common` - some core logic and shared standards for communication between different packages and system services
 - `common-ui` - implementations of UI components, including the main learner's loop
 - `db` - all things persistance.
 Course content, user data, etc.
+- `courses` - abstract base classes and components to be extended into general course materials.

 The boundaries between these packages provide decently clean lines for abstraction and the creation of different implementations for different purposes.
 In particular, the existing `db` implementation is based on a relationship between `pouchdb` in the browser and `couchdb` on the server, but shortly I'll add a side-by-side implementation for statically built courses and browser-local user data storage.